 After the first month of weight loss surgery, most people can eat various foods and digest most items well.
-This period is when it is a good time to fine-tune your diet and follow a healthy meal plan that can be sustained long-term.
+This period is when it is a good time to fine-tune your diet and follow a macronutrient-dense meal plan that can be sustained long-term.

 We recommend a post-op diet that is high in protein and has a moderate amount of healthy fats and carbohydrates from whole foods.

 Protein is the building block of muscles and taking enough protein daily is essential to maintain muscle mass.

 - Protein: 75g-105g (35%)

 - Fats: 30-45g (40%)

 - Sugars: <25g